vuo/vuo/node/vuo.list/descriptions/vuo.list.enqueue.md

    - `List` — The list of recent items, in order from oldest to newest.

 If an event hits both `Add Item` and `Clear List`, then the list is cleared before the item is added.

+Thanks to [Martinus Magneson](https://vuo.org/user/3272) for the idea of the Discard when Full port.